du2x/du2x.github.io/_posts/2016-04-14-most-harmful-camalities-types.markdown

 This work is an assignment of Reproducible Research course, which is part of John Hopkins Data Science specialization that I am taking at Coursera.

+The whole analysis was made with the R programming language (3.2.5) and is directly reproducible by coping and pasting the code.

 # Downloading and loading NOAA data

 ```R